When a Robot is More Capable than a Human: Learning from Constrained Demonstrators: Environment Details

 We conduct experiments across four environments: \textsc{Minigrid-LfCD}, \textsc{Maze2D}, \textsc{FetchPick}, and \textsc{FetchPush}.
 Below we describe their environment dynamics, state/action spaces, and demonstration collection protocols.
 Note that the full action space for continuous environments is always normalized to $[-1, 1]$ in each dimension.

 \textbf{Minigrid-LfCD.} This environment is a grid-based navigation task with discrete spatial observations.
 Each cell in the grid is encoded as a one-hot vector representing one of four categories: wall, empty space, the agent, or the goal.
 The layout of the grid remains fixed throughout all episodes.
+The environment is fully observable, with observations of size [$19 \times 19 \times 4$].

 The agent always starts in the top-left corner, and the goal is located in the bottom-right corner.
 The full action space \( A \) includes 8 discrete movement actions: the four cardinal directions (up, down, left, right) and four diagonals.
 In contrast, the expert is constrained to only the 4 cardinal directions, simulating limited action capabilities.